itzjyio/odin-recipes/README.md

 # odin-recipes
 This will be my first Odin project.
-It'll be creating a website with working link for a few desert recipes with thier own webpage.
+It'll be on creating a website with working link for a few dessert recipes with thier own webpage.